Not long ago, a friend told me about the day he asked a group of neighbors to help move a giant dresser up a set of stairs.

 They spent hours shifting the thing this way and that, beating up the walls and themselves before finally calling in a professional mover to give it one last shot.
 “These two guys came in and moved that dresser up the stairs like it was a toy,” said my friend with a laugh.
 “It took them five minutes.”

 Chalk one up for the pros.
 No matter what the job, there’s a lot to be said for letting the experts do what they do best.
-In our work at EdAssist, I hear people say often that they thought running an education assistance program would mean a rubber stamp and a checkbook.
+I hear people say often that they thought running an education assistance program would mean a rubber stamp and a checkbook.
 Then they tried it out.
 One client told us their old DIY education assistance program used up one full-time employee’s entire time for the single task of processing reimbursements.
 During peak season, she said, “it was all hands on deck.”

 Good Reasons to Farm Out Your Education Assistance